smolanalytics

 Product analytics you can just ask.

 Funnels, retention, paths, and cohorts from one snippet.
 Ask "where do trials drop off?" in plain english, from a dashboard bar or your own Cursor or Claude over MCP.
-Answers are computed from the reports, never guessed, with a verdict on what to fix.
-One Go binary, cheap, self-host free.
+Answers are computed from the reports, never guessed, and the investigator finds what to fix before you ask: the dashboard opens on the desk, the most expensive finding first.
+One Go binary, cheap, 14-day trial at Pro limits with no card.

 Product analytics is the practice of measuring how people actually use a product by tracking the actions they take inside it, then turning those events into funnels, retention curves, user paths, and cohorts, so a team can see where users convert, where they drop off, what keeps them coming back, and what to fix next.
-Where web analytics counts pageviews and traffic to tell you how people arrive, product analytics counts named events (signed up, activated, upgraded) keyed to a stable per-user id to tell you what they do once inside. smolanalytics (smolanalytics.com) does web and product analytics from one snippet, computes every report deterministically, and lets you ask them in plain English, from a dashboard bar or your own Cursor or Claude over MCP, with the answer computed from the reports, never generated by an LLM.
-It is a single MIT Go binary, roughly 7 bytes per event, no Kafka, ClickHouse, or Postgres, and self-host is free forever.
+Where web analytics counts pageviews and traffic to tell you how people arrive, product analytics counts named events (signed up, activated, upgraded) keyed to a stable per-user id to tell you what they do once inside. smolanalytics (smolanalytics.com) does web and product analytics from one snippet, computes every report deterministically, and investigates on its own: the dashboard opens on the desk, the single most expensive finding first with a queue of findings and the quarter's movements, and you ask anything else in plain English, from a dashboard bar or your own Cursor or Claude over MCP, with the answer computed from the reports, never generated by an LLM.
+Each project runs as its own isolated single-binary instance, roughly 7 bytes per event, no Kafka, ClickHouse, or Postgres, with a 14-day trial at Pro limits (no card), plans from $19/mo, and your data exportable in one file at any time.

 what it is